Blazz3/mycustomwordlists/README.md

 # mycustomwordlists
-Wordlists used in penetration tests.
+Wordlists used in webapp/webservices penetration testing.